fatjet/codepath-flix/flixter/README.md

 ## Flix Part 2 <3
+***Flix** is a table view app that displays the latest movies with an implemented "Superhero" tab for superhero movies.
 ### User Stories
 #### REQUIRED (10pts)
 - [X] (5pts) User can tap a cell to see more details about a particular movie.